elatov/elatov.github.io/_posts/2013-03-07-monitor-different-systems-with-munin.md

     # Unknown service

 After disabling a bunch of the plugins it still took a while to load the page, but that at least it looked more organized.
-Now let&#8217;s configure a remote node to send data to the master.
+Now let's configure a remote node to send data to the master.

 ### 2. Install Munin-node on FreeBSD